wp-plugins/listen-to-quran-verses/readme.txt

 = 1.1.1 =

-not done * make default "go"
+* make default "go"
-not done * change start/end to interval
+* change start/end to interval
 * add error message to the form
 * disable a negative value
 * add an explicit infinite loop note about 0 for repeat all